lrutjens/lrutjens.github.io/docs/legacy/index.md

 ## Explosive Bombs
 Using yellow bombs we can chain them together to make wiring.
-Each bombs has a radius of 5, So looking at this diagram we can se how far a bomb may reach:
+Each bombs has a radius of 5.

-[ADD EXPLOSION RANGE IMAGE HERE]

 You can find explosion bomb gates [here](bomb-gates.md)